Free for a week, then $19 for your first month

 Step 4: Use Technology for Accuracy

-In the digital age, there’s no shortage of tools that can help you write better, faster, and more accurate clinic notes.
+In the digital age, there’s no shortage of tools that can help you write better, faster, and more accurately clinic notes.

 • Built-In Templates: Many EHRs offer templates that prompt you to fill in key details, so you don’t forget anything important.